AtiilaK/hw3-ethan-chant-peer-review/README.md

 # STAT 159/259 – Homework 3

-The original project is the LIGO Gravitational Wave Detection tutorial that analyzes real detector data.
+The original project is the LIGO Gravitational Wave Detection tutorial that analyzes black holes and looks at waves.
 This assignment reorganizes that code into a clean research package with tests, utilities, and a MyST website.
 Launch the notebook directly below on Binder.